Tree-valued resampling dynamics: Martingale Problems and applications

 In this section we investigate the distribution of the vector containing the lengths of the subtrees spanned by subsequently sampled points, which is referred to as the \emph{subtree length distribution}.
 All proofs are given in Section~\ref{S.proofapp}.

-The main result in Subsection~\ref{Sub:subtree} is that the subtree length distribution uniquely determines ultra-metric measure spaces.
-In Subsection~\ref{Sub:mpLambda} the corresponding martingale problem and its well-posedness is stated.
-In Subsection~\ref{Sub:explicit} we study with the mean sample Laplace transform a special functional of the subtree length distribution.
-This, in particular, allows for a description of the evolution of the number of segregating sites in a sample under a neutral infinite sites model. \sm
+The main result in Subsection~\ref{Sub:subtree} is that the subtree length distribution uniquely determines ultra-metric measure spaces (Theorem 4).
+In Subsection~\ref{Sub:mpLambda} the corresponding martingale problem and its well-posedness is stated (Theorem 5).
+In Subsection~\ref{Sub:explicit} we study with the mean sample Laplace transform a special functional of the subtree length distribution. \sm